ExaDev/exadev.github.io/content/projects/Breadboard/Phase 2/Hugging Face/Token Classification.md

 modified: 2024-06-18T08:52:05
 ---

-The Token Classification Board for Breadboard leverages the Hugging Face Inference API to highlight key parts of a given text.
-It is particularly useful for quickly identifying important topics or entities within a text, such as in research papers or presentations.
+The Token Classification Board leverages the Hugging Face Inference API to highlight key parts of a given text.
+It is particularly useful for quickly identifying important topics or entities within text, such as in research papers or presentations.

 > [!warning]
 > Sometimes it will error because model is loading just run the board again